QueenKraken/MyScience/replit.md

 MyScience is a personalized research discovery platform for early career researchers.
 It provides a "Netflix for Science" experience, helping researchers discover, save, and connect with scientific research tailored to their interests.

 ## Current State (MVP - November 2025)
+✅ **MVP Complete** - Fully functional prototype with end-to-end testing verified

-The project is in early prototype phase with the following components:
+The project delivers a working prototype with the following components:

 ### Browser Extension
 - **Location**: `browser-extension/`